Why You Should Take A Solo Trip On Your Birthday

 The first great thing I noticed about going stag is the ease of conjuring a plan: Save for your boss, you really don't need to consult anyone on the time and dates.
 As someone who's had the experience of waiting for weeks for my companions to get back to me on which flights they wanted to book, this is a huge relief.
 Because I was alone, I also managed to grab a great deal on an single occupancy room in Salzburg for at least €70 cheaper a night.

-I've travelled solo before, but it wasn't till this particular trip that I discovered how reliant I was on my smartphone: I was roaming about Altstadt, the historic centre of Salzburg, when my phone completely froze up.
+I've traveled solo before, but it wasn't till this particular trip that I discovered how reliant I was on my smartphone: I was roaming about Altstadt, the historic center of Salzburg, when my phone completely froze up.
 Knowing that I was only a seven minute walk away from my next destination — a Mozart dinner concert in a former nunnery — I still panicked at the prospect of finding my way without Google Maps.
-After an agonising 20 minutes, I managed to locate the venue without anyone's assistance.
+After an agonizing 20 minutes, I managed to locate the venue without anyone's assistance.
 I was very proud of my abysmal, but adequate, sense of direction.

 Advertisement